The Table (Seating)

 When Everyone Unsubscribed

-Several weeks ago, I published a post about honoring the dignity and humanity in everyone, including people with different sexual orientations.
+Several weeks ago, I wrote about honoring the dignity and humanity in everyone, including people with different sexual orientations.
 And within minutes of the mailing, I received an avalanche of people unsubscribing from the mailing list.
 For the first time ever, a slew of readers told me directly in comments and by email they were unsubscribing because they were disappointed at the questionable and undesirable content.

 The next day, due to a glitch in the delivery system, the email went out again.
 The response made the previous day’s reaction seem benign.
 Readers were concerned I was prescribing a belief, advocating for a political platform, or morally undermining our culture.